divyarajsinhsindhav/ecommerce-api/Readme.md

 ---

+## Error Middleware

+The error middleware is implemented to handle errors that occur during route processing.
+The middleware is automatically triggered when an error is thrown in the application.

+---

 ## Usage

 1. Ensure all controllers and middleware are properly imported and exported.
 2. Import and mount these routes in your main server file.
 3. Secure the API by configuring the authentication middleware as required.
+4. Test the routes using Postman or a similar tool.

 ---